 Why I Love This Recipe

-- The Earl Grey gives it a soft, floral lift without being too strong
+- Earl Grey gives a floral lift without being overpowering

-- Mulberry sauce adds just the right sweetness and color
+- Mulberry sauce adds sweet-tart flavor and gorgeous color

-Total Time: About 1 hour 20 minutes (+ chilling time)
+Total Time: 1 hour 20 minutes (+ chilling time)

 Bake Time: 50 minutes